GlennOu66304/Vue-ElementUI/client/src/doc/project.md

 **Vue CRM ElementUI Project （Baidu Method Failed, You need to try the bilibili method) **

-Search

-Delet the user

-1.Reset the search field

-2.load the data again(query info is zero)

-## Goal

-1.load the table data done

-2.key word to load the data done

-3.add the user done

-4.edit user done

-5.delet the user done

-6.add the permisiion

-7.Pagination fix

-8.Status change done

-## Process
+1.make the fake data from the console.log to the options item

+2.put the value into the selectRoleValue as the fake data.id